-Route Four degree programmes will be highly regarded within the learning and teaching community, the research community, and by employers.
+Advanced accredited degree programmes will be highly regarded within the learning and teaching community, the research community, and by employers.
 Such programmes will be delivered by subject experts and produce graduates with the potential to excel in a career in their chosen field.

-International Accreditation via Route Four recognises three facets of a particular programme:
+Advanced accreditation recognises three facets of a particular programme:

-- 1. A base of knowledge, understanding, skills and excellence as defined by the RSB, which provides the framework and standards for Accreditation - 2.
-Specific knowledge, understanding and skills for routes identified by the intended learning outcomes, and defined in partnership between the RSB, relevant Learned Societies, and other partners - 3.
-A sizeable research element, which provides the opportunity to develop skills in a range of research techniques and experience of planning and undertaking at least one substantial research project
+- 1. A base of knowledge, understanding, skills and excellence as defined by the RSB, which provides the framework and standards for accreditation - Specific knowledge, understanding and skills for routes identified by the intended learning outcomes, and defined in partnership between the RSB, relevant Learned Societies, and other partners - A sizeable research element, which provides the opportunity to develop skills in a range of research techniques and experience of planning and undertaking at least one substantial research project